-Summary of needs
+Summary of key needs

-- The incoming population will contribute to cumulative demand for community and cultural facilities and libraries within the town centre. - The incoming population will generate demand for primary school and high school places and contribute to broader, cumulative demand for new schools within the area. - The incoming population will generate demand for approximately one medium sized long day care centre. - The incoming population will generate demand for one general medical practice with up to five GPs. - The incoming population will not alone generate demand for a new primary health care clinic but will contribute to cumulative demand for primary health services.
+- The incoming population will contribute to cumulative demand for community and cultural facilities and libraries within the town centre. - The incoming population will generate demand for primary school and high school places and contribute to broader, cumulative demand for new schools within the area. - The incoming population will generate demand for approximately one medium sized long day care centre. - The incoming population will generate some demand for a general medical practice as well contribute to cumulative demand for primary health services.